rails/weblog/_posts/2017-11-25-Rails-5-2-Active-Storage-Redis-Cache-Store-HTTP2-Early-Hints-Credentials.markdown

 sheet and JavaScript assets early.
 Which means faster full page delivery, as who wouldn’t want that?

-In the performance topic, Rails now ships with [Bootsnap](https://github.com/Shopify/bootsnap), created by our friends at Shopify.
+On the topic of performance, Rails now ships with [Bootsnap](https://github.com/Shopify/bootsnap) in the default Gemfile, created by our friends at Shopify.
 It generally reduces application boot times by over 50%.